amperka/MobyDig/API.md

 ## `class SegM8`

-Create an object of type `SegM8` to communicate with a chain of particular [SegM8 7-segment indicator modules](https://my.amperka.com/modules/SegM8).
+Create an object of type `SegM8` to communicate with a chain of a particular [SegM8 7-segment indicator modules](https://my.amperka.com/modules/SegM8).

 ### `SegM8(uint8_t pinCS, uint8_t deviceCount = 1)`